 Welcome to Lundin Ladies' Golf Club

 Lundin Ladies' Golf Club is known and loved by many as one of the oldest ladies' golf club in Scotland.
-It is run solely by the ladies and has close to 200 members.
+It is run solely by the ladies and has over 200 Lady members and 100+ holders of season and junior tickets.
 However, gentlemen and juniors are very welcome to come and play on a pay per round basis.
 Over the years many children have begun their golf on this course, and we encourage juniors to learn the basic skills of golf and the important etiquette is emphasised.

 The club was established in 1891 on a part of the ground now occupied by Lundin Golf Club, but was moved to the Standing Stanes Park in 1910 on the course designed by five times Open Champion, James Braid.